-In this manual, we will teach you how to easily install a Node JS environment that has both Node and the "NPM" package manager, one of the fundamental components of any Node JS environment.
+In this manual we will show you how to easily install a Node JS environment that features both Node and the "NPM" package manager, one of the fundamental components of any Node JS environment.

-Please, remember that this manual has been written, specifically, for the distribution and version Ubuntu 18.04.
-The steps could change for other versions or distributions, although they should be very similar for those distributions based on Debian.
+Please note that this manual is written specifically for the Ubuntu 18.04 distribution and version.
+The steps may change for other versions or distributions although they should be very similar for those distributions based on Debian.

-We use the "apt-get update" command to update the list of packages and ensure that we always download the latest version of the available packages.
+We use the "apt-get update" command to update the package list and ensure that we always download the latest version of the available packages.

 apt-get install nodejs npm

-To verify the installation, we will check both the version of nodejs and the one of npm.
-We will do it with the following commands:
+To verify the installation, we will check both nodejs and npm versions.
+We will do this with the following commands:

-If these commands run without error and show us the version of the installation, then we will have correctly installed nodejs and npm.
+If these commands are executed without error and show us the version of the installation, then we have installed nodejs and npm correctly.

-Finally, we will create a small "Hello World" program to demonstrate the functioning of Node JS.
-First of all, we will create a text file, for example, with the 'nano' editor.
+Finally, we will create a small "Hello World" program to demonstrate how Node JS works.
+First, we will create a text file, for example, with the 'nano' editor.

-Then copy and paste the code that we show you below:
+Then copy and paste the code we show you:

 console.log ("Hello, world!");